JimDesu/basis-lang/spec.md

     .record RGBA   : UInt8 red, UInt8 green, UInt8 blue, UInt8 alpha
     .record Header : UInt16 version, UInt32 length, [4] reserved

 Record fields are constrained to fixed-size buffer-backed types (the containment rule of &sect;5.1), reflecting the requirement that every field have a definite byte width and offset.
 A record is **packed**: its total byte size is exactly the sum of its fields' sizes, with no implementation padding, and each field's offset is the sum of the preceding fields' sizes in declaration order.
-The packed rule is load-bearing for record-to-buffer subsumption (&sect;5.5) &mdash; a record whose fields total N bytes is `[N]` exactly.
+The packed rule is load-bearing for record-to-buffer subsumption (&sect;5.5) &mdash; a record whose fields total N bytes is `[n]` exactly.
 Object types (&sect;5.11) are not byte-aggregates and have no such constraint; object layout is implementation-determined and may include alignment padding.

 Records are **nominally typed** (&sect;5.1's containment rule makes the structural matching well-defined; nominality is the choice on top): two `.record` declarations with identical field structure produce two distinct types.
 Values of one are not interchangeable with values of the other on the basis of structural similarity alone.
 The discipline is uniform across the type system; it is what gives module-exposed types their abstraction story.